FuelLabs/fuels-ts/docs/QUICKSTART.md

 npx typechain --target=fuels --out-dir=./src/contracts ../contract/out/debug/*-abi.json
 ```

-You should see the following output
+You should see something like this;

 ```sh
 Successfully generated 4 typings!
 ```

-Also you should be able to see a new folder `my-fuel-dapp/frontend/src/contracts` that was auto-generated by our `typechain` command.
-This files abstract
-the work needed to create a contract instance and delivery it with a easy to use TypeScript interface.
+Now you should be able to find a new folder `my-fuel-dapp/frontend/src/contracts`.
+This folder was auto-generated by our `typechain` command, this files abstract the work we would need to do, to create a contract instance, and also generate a complete TypeScript interface to the Contract, making easy to develop.

 ### 3. Modify the App.

-Inside the `frontend` folder let's add a code that consumes our contract, on the comments you can see each part.
+Inside the `frontend` folder let's add a code that interact with our contract.
+Read the comments to help you understand the App parts.

 Change the file `my-fuel-dapp/frontend/src/App.tsx` to;